Canada-Wide Early Learning and Child Care Agreement

 Frequently Asked Questions

-for families to provide high-quality child care.
+As a CWELCC participating licensee, you will receive funding to support reduced fees for families to provide high-quality child care.
 Additionally, you will have access to fee subsidy supports, the City of Hamilton's early years quality program, special needs resourcing staff support and professional learning support for educators through Affiliated Services for Children and Youth (ASCY).
 Licensees serving children aged 0-5 who do not participate in CWELCC are not eligible for these supports.

 Effective January 1, 2025, Ontario’s Ministry of Education has capped daily child care to $22/day.
-The goal is to reduce fees further to an average of $12/day by March 2026.

 Yes.
 Any growth within the CWELCC system for children aged 0-5 requires a Directed Growth Application.
 A licence request will only be approved if the Directed Growth Application is completed, submitted, and approved for community-based child care spaces.
 Participation in CWELCC is not guaranteed.